SusimRoy/Personal-website/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am a Senior-Year B.Tech student in the Department of Computer Science and Engineering, pursuing a major in Artificial Intelligence and Data Engineering at the [Indian Institute of Technology, Jodhpur](https://www.iitj.ac.in/).
-I am also an Undergraduate Student Researcher in the [Image Analysis and Biometrics Lab](http://iab-rubric.org/), advised by [Dr. Richa Singh](http://home.iitj.ac.in/~richa/) and [Dr. Mayank Vatsa](http://home.iitj.ac.in/~mvatsa/) on Trustable AI.
-Additionally, I have worked on various related fields like Moving Object Segmentation as well as Detection, Image Reconstruction etc.
+I am an incoming Master of Science student in the Department of Computer Science at the University of Buffalo.
+Previously, I was an Undergraduate at [IIT Jodhpur](iitj.ac.in) in the Department of Computer Science.
+My current research focuses on video analytics and related fields like Object Recognition.
+Previously, I have worked on adversarial learning and leveraging foundation models for biometric applications.
 {style="text-align: justify;"}